boelle/326298-Rev-A-Kicad/README.md

 At summer 2019 i will order 5 boards as that is the minimum from Elecrow.
 I will then during fall/winter buy and add components.
 Since the chips are the most expensive parts it might be as far as early 2020 before i can power it up

+# Working on right now?
+Importing logo's traced in inkscape